 People love when you find a solution to their problems.
 Based on the different sets of people that purchase in your store, you can satisfy each of their needs with loyalty deals.
 Once they are hooked, you can be sure that they will be there for a long time.

 a) What are the pros and cons of loyalty discounts?

 - Build customer relationships: Your customers will develop a sense of belonging to your store.
-They will feel valued, and when you exceed your customers expectation, you are winning a loyal customer.
+They will feel valued, and when you exceed your customer’s expectations, you are winning a loyal customer.

-- Influence recurrent customers decision: Recurrent customers can feel left out, that influence can push them to join your loyalty deals, and in return your loyal customer database expands.
+- Influence recurrent customers’ decisions: Recurrent customers can feel left out, and that influence can push them to join your loyalty deals, and in return your loyal customer database expands.

 - Attract new customers: When your loyalty program is well-designed, new customers will easily want to take advantage of the offer.
 Consequently, your numbers will begin to rise.

 - Competitive market: You will not be the only one offering this type of discount on the market.
 Your competitors will have such discounts too.
 Therefore if your strategy does not make you stand out, your customers can be swayed away by other offers.

 - Difficulty in identifying loyal customers: It is very easy to put brand-loyal customers and recurrent buyers in the same group.
 The difference is that a brand’s loyal customer can go the extra mile to invite friends or leave a review.
 But the recurrent buyer might just be there for your discount offers.
 Therefore it will be difficult to get the best out of your loyal customers if the targeting is not well done.

 b) When is it ideal to offer loyalty discounts?

 There is no specific period of the year to offer this discount.
 But to give it more weight, and to make the customer feel valued, it would be ideal to grant them this discount after an action.